lainsdream/raydog/README.md

   at the wrong process.
 Processes are found and killed by command-line name (`pgrep -f`), not by PID — this is the primary mechanism, not a fallback.
-- The TUN subnet (`198.18.0.1`) is hardcoded in `lisp-vpn-priv.c` as `TUN_IP`, not a Lisp variable — change it there and rebuild.
+- The TUN subnet (`198.18.0.1`) is hardcoded in `lisp-vpn-priv.c` as `TUN_IP`, not a Lisp variable — change it there and rebuild the helper.
 - tun2socks's PID lives in `/var/run/lisp-vpn-tun2socks.pid`; after a crash
   or reboot it can block the next `start-tun` until removed.
 - tun2socks logs to `/var/log/lisp-vpn-tun2socks.log`, not Lisp's stdout —